Totti’s loyalty one of the great soccer accomplishments ever

 But for now, we focus on the bookkeeping, because even those are staggering.
 250 league goals leaves Totti 2nd all-time in Italy, behind just Silvio Piola, but even the great 1938 World Cup champion never scored more than 143 league goals for a single club.
 Only three active players have over 100 league goals.

-Totti racked up 618 Serie A appearances, good for third all-time, one (for now) behind the great Gianluigi Buffon and 29 back of all-time leader Paolo Maldini.
+Totti racked up 618 Serie A appearances, his final one a 3-2 win over Genoa that earned Roma a Champions League group stage spot.
+That total is good for third all-time, one (for now) behind the great Gianluigi Buffon and 29 back of all-time leader Paolo Maldini.
 Maldini, who retired in 2009, also spent his entire career with one club in AC Milan, an equally commendable accomplishment.
 But in the modern game, 8 years adrift of Maldini’s playing days, the overwhelming temptations to move clubs make what Totti has done even more remarkable.
 Plus, he out-lasted Maldini’s career by a year (24 vs. 25 years active).

 A note: only two players in the top 30 list in Serie A appearances are still active: Buffon, and 34-year-old Alberto Gilardino, who has played for 11 clubs in his career and is still 104 appearances back of Totti.